sandygudie/Invoice-App/README.md

 yarn start
 ```

-### Challenge Statement
+## Features
-Your users should be able to:
+ users are able to:

-- View the optimal layout for the app depending on their device's screen size
+- View the optimal layout for the app depending on their device's screen size.
-- See hover states for all interactive elements on the page
+- See hover states for all interactive elements on the page.
-- Create, read, update, and delete invoices
+- Create, read, update, and delete invoices.
-- Receive form validations when trying to create/edit an invoice
+- Receive form validations when trying to create/edit an invoice.
-- Save draft invoices, and mark pending invoices as paid
+- Save draft invoices, and mark pending invoices as paid.
-- Filter invoices by status (draft/pending/paid)
+- Filter invoices by status (draft/pending/paid).
-- Toggle light and dark mode
+- Toggle light and dark mode.
-- Bonus: Keep track of any changes, even after refreshing the browser (localStorage could be used for this if you're not building out a full-stack app)
+- Bonus: Keep track of any changes, even after refreshing the browser.

 ## Built With
 * ReactJS